wryan14/webform/app/static/documentation/developer.rst

 Overview
 ----------

-Many libraries and information centers now offer an institutional repository to those in their host organization.
+Many libraries and information centers now offer an institutional repository that houses research from the parent institution.
 These repositories allow researchers, associated with a given university, government agency, or think-tank, to disseminate working papers and early versions of their research.
 For those familiar with the open-access movement, institutional repositories are often key-players in freely distributing the most cutting-edge scholarship.
 Our library is associated with a government organization that employs over 200 Ph.D. economists, all of whom are encouraged to maintain an internal web page that pulls its data from our repository.
 To add or edit their publication list, economists currently need to contact someone from our library staff and request the edits.
 The current system is inefficient for both sides of the exchange.
-On the one hand, economists need to already know or lookup who to contact to make updates.
+On the one hand, economists need to know already or lookup who to contact to make updates.
 For the library, these email requests are often free-form and lack much of the metadata we require to make a full entry into the repository system.
 When emails are ambiguous, a librarian or contractor will need to research the economist, paper title, journal publisher, and more to come up with a complete record.
 During high-output times of the year, it is not unusual to see as many as 20 requests per day, each of which takes several minutes to prepare.
 The aim of this product is two-fold.
 By creating a web-form, we can gently solicit the information we need from economists without overwhelming them with yet more paperwork.
 The human-computer interaction facilitated by this form should serve to remove ambiguity on both sides and pave the way for more opportunities to automate data entry.

-**Why not other solutions?**

-Our institution has a tightly controlled IT infrastructure and heavily discourages and prohibits the use of cloud-based solutions.
-Google forms, for example, is not an option; even if it were, we would likely need better access and control over how we present and access the collected data.
-Our environment already has a robust system of flask apps hosted on our intranet, and we can quickly set up a Postgresql database to store the form's output.
-I have a background in data and information modeling, so creating and maintaining a database is well within our capabilities.

 Deployment
 -----------